Breeze/breeze.js.samples/node/ngDocCode/README.md

 <a name="startServer"></a>
 ## Starting the Server

-The midway tests talk to a local test server which must already be running.
+Most of these tests talk to a local data server which must already be running.

 The DocCode Web API server is the current default server and the only server available at this time.